Dental Medicine Program Admission

-Within its competitive admissions framework, the College uses multiple criteria to select the most qualified, diverse group of candidates from an applicant pool that greatly exceeds the number of seats available.
-Applicants are evaluated on academic coursework, performance on the Dental Aptitude Test (DAT), their application (AADSAS) essays, letters of evaluation, and interviews.
+Within the competitive admissions framework, the College uses multiple criteria to select the most qualified, diverse group of candidates from an applicant pool that greatly exceeds the number of seats available.
+Applicants are evaluated on academic coursework, performance on the Dental Admission Test (DAT), their application (AADSAS) essays, letters of evaluation, and interviews.
 Demonstrated community service through volunteerism or service-oriented employment is preferred.

 Midwestern University College of Dental Medicine-Illinois uses a rolling admissions process.
 Applications are reviewed and decisions to interview individual candidates are made at regular intervals during the admissions cycle.
 Interviews are conducted and the selection process of each candidate for College admission is made until the class is filled.
 Applicants are notified of their selection status as soon as possible after their interview date, but not prior to December 1 of the year preceding matriculation which is the earliest date the U.S. and Canadian dental schools have agreed to extend a position in the class.

 To be eligible for enrollment, an applicant should have earned a bachelor's degree from a regionally accredited college or university.
 The College has a preferred minimum BCP science and cumulative GPA over 3.00 on a 4.00 scale.

 |Biology with lab

 |General Chemistry with lab

 |All science prerequisites must be courses designed for science majors.
 No survey courses will count to fulfill science requirements.

 No grade lower than C will be accepted for any prerequisite course.
 A grade of C– will not be accepted.